focus-editor/focus/LOG.md

   and will jerk briefly, which is annoying
     - Ideally we need a way to glue viewport to a line, so that if it shifts then we shift the viewport too

-- Don't redraw if mouse move is outside the window?
 - Add a warning on large texts (maybe semi-transparent)
 - When unable to save file, show a warning (have an error log?)